eirslett/frontend-maven-plugin/README.md

 Linux Build: (CloudBees) [![Build status](https://eirslett.ci.cloudbees.com/buildStatus/icon?job=Frontend%20maven%20plugin)](https://eirslett.ci.cloudbees.com/job/Frontend%20maven%20plugin/)

 # Frontend maven plugin
-This plugin downloads/installs Node and NPM locally for your project, runs NPM install, Grunt and/or gulp and/or Karma.
+This plugin downloads/installs Node and NPM locally for your project, runs NPM install, installs bower dependencies, run Grunt and/or gulp and/or Karma.
 It's supposed to work on Windows, OS X and Linux.

 #### What is this plugin meant to do?